Autotrader Group: Online marketplace

-At the core of Auto Trader is its online marketplace, where consumers buy and sell cars and other vehicles, and where car dealerships advertise and sell their stock, both new and used, to consumers.
+At the core of Autotrader is its online marketplace, where consumers buy and sell cars and other vehicles, and where car dealerships advertise and sell their stock, both new and used, to consumers.
 Retailers pay to advertise vehicles, and consumers also pay a fee unless the transaction is less than £1,000.

+Deal Builder

+Launched in mid 2025, Deal Builder was developed to support connected online and offline journeys, enabling buyers to add a part exchange, apply for finance and reserve vehicles through Autotrader.
+In November 2025 Autotrader made Deal Builder non-optional for dealers advertising; this caused widespread backlash from dealers resulting in many removing their vehicles from the marketplace.

 AutoTrader.co.uk website

-The Auto Trader website was ranked first in the UK in the vehicles category by Similarweb and Eighth globally in January 2024.
+The Autotrader website was ranked first in the UK in the vehicles category by Similarweb and Eighth globally in January 2024.

 Mobile app

-As of February 2024, Auto Trader's mobile app had ratings of 4.8/5 on the Apple App Store and 4.2/5 on Google Play.
+As of May 2026, Autotrader's mobile app had ratings of 4.8/5 on the Apple App Store and 4.8/5 on Google Play.

 YouTube channel

-Auto Trader operates a YouTube channel where it publishes videos such as car reviews, car comparisons, drag races, and buying guides.
-Television presenter and automotive journalist Rory Reid joined Auto Trader as YouTube Director in December 2019, and fronts the videos on the channel.
+Autotrader operates a YouTube channel where it publishes videos such as car reviews, car comparisons, drag races, and buying guides.
+Television presenter and automotive journalist Rory Reid joined Autotrader as YouTube Director in December 2019, and fronts the videos on the channel.